Li-Heng-LH/JavaProfessionalWorkOut/javaIO/README.md

   2. An InputStreamReader is a **bridge** from **byte streams to character streams**: It reads bytes and decodes them into characters using a specified charset.
   Therefore it can be constructed by passing in InputStream.
   3. FileReader is a **convenience class** for reading character files.
 It can be instantiated by passing in file name.
   3. InputStreamReader can handle all input streams, not just files.
+* Difference between InputStream.read() vs InputStreamReader.read():
+  1. InputStream.read(): 165 reads; InputStreamReader.read(): 155 reads
+  2. InputStream.read(): Chinese characters byte by byte;  InputStreamReader.read(): Chinese characters character by character.
 &nbsp;

 &nbsp;